arijitdeb1/spring-security-6/README.md

 1. **`security-basic`** is a project that demonstrates a basic Spring Security implementation using default and custom user credentials.
 For more details refer README.md within project.

 2. **`security-configure-user`** is a project that demonstrates a Spring Security implementation with custom access specifications/restrictions for multiple REST endpoints in the application.
 Also showcases how to register multiple user credentials in application memory(not recommended for production usecase).
+For more details refer README.md within project.

+3. **`security-configure-DBuser`** is a project that provide api to register User and persist credentials within a H2 database.
+User retrieval and authentcation has been demonstrated using both default as custom approach.For more details refer README.md within project.